tabler/tabler/pages/_docs/typography.md

 {% include example.html code=code %}

-### Optimized for Asian, African, and Middle Eastern alphabets
+## Optimized for different alphabets

+Tabler has been optimized to correctly display content in any language.
+The Tabler supports most Asian, African and Middle Eastern languages.

 {% capture code %}
 <h5>Chinese</h5>